Florida Statutes Regulating Public Adjusters

 caps apply only to residential property insurance policies and

-- The fee cap on re-opened or supplemental claims is 20% of the
+- The fee cap on re-opened or supplemental claims is 20 percent of the

 insurer to the insured prior to the time of the public adjuster